 Scoop: Coming Up on a Rebroadcast of YOUNG SHELDON on CBS - Thursday, June 27, 2019

-"A Political Campaign and a Candy Land Cheater" - Unhappy that school funds are going towards football rather than academics, Sheldon decides to run for class president, on a rebroadcast of YOUNG SHELDON, Thursday, June 27 (8:31-9:01 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 4/25/19.)
+"A Perfect Score and a Bunsen Burner Marshmallow" - Sheldon moves in with Dr. Sturgis (Wallace Shawn) for the weekend to see what his life will be like in college.
+Also, a lonely Mary tries to bond with the other Coopers during Sheldon's absence, on a rebroadcast of YOUNG SHELDON, Thursday, June 27 (8:00-8:31 PM, ET/PT) on the CBS Television Network.
+(Originally broadcast 4/4/19.)

 For 10-year-old Sheldon Cooper, it isn't easy growing up in East Texas.
 Being a once-in-a-generation mind capable of advanced mathematics and Science isn't always helpful in a land where church and football are king.
 And while the vulnerable, gifted and somewhat naïve Sheldon deals with the world, his very normal family must find a way to deal with him.